 I work as an Integrative Psychotherapist so I use different psychological theories as well as neuroscience to help me support children and young people from 3 - 17 years.
 My clients often use different art materials during psychotherapy sessions with me as this can be a useful way to explore thoughts and feelings without having to use words.

-I am a professional member of UKCP (UK Council for Psychotherapy), BACP (British Association for Counselling and Psychotherapy) and I.A.T.E (Institue of Art in Therapy and Education) and adhere to their code of ethics.
+I am a professional member of UKCP (UK Council for Psychotherapy), BACP (British Association for Counselling and Psychotherapy) and adhere to their code of ethics.